numfocus/gsoc/2015/proposals/ian-henriksen.md

 ### June 8 - June 21
 Add support for the overloaded assignment operator to the Cython API.
-Overloading the assignment operator isn't currently supported in Cython, so this can be added by either adding the feature to Cython or by using Cython's suport for user-specified C-names for functions.
+Overloading the assignment operator isn't currently supported in Cython, so this can be added by either adding the feature to Cython or by using Cython's support for user-specified C-names for functions.

 **You need to accomplish this to mid-term.**